Prodigy Finance - December 13, 2018

 Any substantial changes to its structures, numbers or policies remains under the control of the US congress, though the findings of other branches of government can play a role.

-CHALLENGE: Although you may be able to remain in the US for up to six years on an H-1B visa, you’ll still face a number of challenges related to credit; all of them go back to the expiration date in your passport.
+Although you may be able to remain in the US for up to six years on an H-1B visa, at some point your passport will expire.

 Maintaining an account in good standing gives your bank reason to trust you when you’re looking for credit in the future (it’s not the only thing they will consider, but it certainly helps).